dissyulina/trivia-world/README.md

 3. [Flaticon](https://www.flaticon.com)
    - By Smashicon: The topic icons used on the Achievement page
    - By Vectors Market: Numbers icons used on the How To Play page
+   - By Catkuro: 404 icon on the 404 page
 4. [Pngtree](https://pngtree.com) - Star image
 5. [Nicepng](https://www.nicepng.com) - The picker above the wheel
 6. [Font Awesome](https://fontawesome.com)